simap/pixelblaze/guides/quick_start/v3standard.md

 # <a name="step1"></a>Step 1: WiFi Setup

-Connect Pixelblaze to USB power, or provide 5V via the connection header.
+Connect Pixelblaze to USB power, or provide 5V via the LED connection header.

 <strong class="warning">WARNING:</strong> Never connect both USB and external power at the same time!